mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 ------|--------------|----------------------|
 dyer  |2             |8.81                  |

-but this would be tedious,
+but this would be tedious and likely to produce errors if the dataset has many scientists to look at individually.
-and if she ever had a data set with fifty or five hundred scientists, the chances of her getting all of those queries right is small.

-What we need to do is
-tell the database manager to aggregate the hours for each scientist separately using a `GROUP BY` clause:
+We can tell the database manager to aggregate the hours for each scientist separately using a `GROUP BY` clause:

 ~~~ {.sql}